cuRAMSES: Scalable AMR Optimizations for Large-Scale Cosmological Simulations: PERFORMANCE RESULTS

 We use three test configurations of increasing size, referred to throughout as \textbf{Cosmo256}, \textbf{Cosmo512}, and \textbf{Cosmo1024}.
 All three share the same $\Lambda$CDM cosmology ($\Omega_m = 0.3111$, $\Omega_\Lambda = 0.6889$, $\Omega_b = 0.047$, $h = 0.6766$) in a periodic box of side 256\,$h^{-1}$\,Mpc, with initial conditions generated by \textsc{music} \citep{Hahn2011} at $z = 29.5$.
 All runs include radiative cooling \citep[Haardt \& Madau background;][]{HaardtMadau2012}, star formation, Type~II supernova (SNII) and AGN feedback, Bondi black hole accretion, and BH spin with magnetically arrested disc (MAD) jets as included in \cite{Lee2021}.

 The \textbf{Cosmo256} test is designed for code consistency verification.
-It has $200\,\mathrm{M}$ dark matter particles with a base grid of $256^3$ (\code{levelmin}=8) and adaptive refinement up to \code{levelmax}=10.
+It has $256^3 \approx 16.78\,\mathrm{M}$ dark matter particles on a base grid of $256^3$ (\code{levelmin}=8) with adaptive refinement up to \code{levelmax}=10, i.e.\ the standard $N_{\rm part} = N_{\rm cell}$ uniform configuration produced directly by \textsc{music}.
 The simulation is restarted from an HDF5 output at $z \approx 22$ and evolved for 5 coarse steps.
 This small problem fits comfortably in a single node and serves as the reference for regression testing every optimisation against a standard Hilbert-ordering run.

 The \textbf{Cosmo512} test, used for intra-node strong scaling (Section~\ref{sec:perf_timing}), is a cosmological zoom-in simulation sized to fit within a single compute node.
 It contains $135.7\,\mathrm{M}$ dark matter particles with a base grid of $512^3$ (\code{levelmin}=9) and \code{levelmax}=16.
 At the restart epoch ($z \approx 4.3$, $a = 0.19$) levels~9--14 are active, comprising about $54\,\mathrm{M}$ AMR grids, ${\sim}291$k stellar particles, and ${\sim}32$k sink (black hole) particles.